Vaelatern/necessary-evil/README.markdown

      lazy sequences.
    * `Long`s are now serialized as `Integer`s (and must not exceed `Integer.MAX_VALUE` as the xmlrpc spec only allows for 4 byte signed ints).
    * `java.util.Date` objects are now serialized to time
+ * `call*` function added to `necessary-evil.core` to add more fine grained control to the http request.
+   `call` now uses `call*` under the hood.
+The major difference is that `call*` takes the remote functions arguments as a sequence, and has keyword options for the configurable things.
  * String values no longer normalize whitespace: You may now find you have to remove newlines or other whitespace yourself.
  * Type hints to avoid reflection added across all namespaces.

 Note that the serialization and deserialization processes are now *asymmetric*: For example in a round trip a list will return as vector, Java dates will return as Joda time dates and longs as ints.